 At AWP, I ran into a lot of traditional publishing vs self-publishing.
 Self-publishing has some different perks and routes, especially when it comes to marketing.

-A few discussed their creative ways to market their book and themselves.
+A few discussed their creative ways to market their book.
 When I say creative, I mean creative.
 They gave out some ideas that I had never even thought of before.
 And for most of the ideas, you never have to leave your house!

 Podcasts are becoming more popular every year.
 There are a lot of book related ones too.
-You could get interviewed on one and plug your new book at the end.
+You can get interviewed on one and plug your book at the end.

-One of the panel speakers also mentioned to find your local NPR station and ask to get on their podcast.
+One writer also mentioned finding your local NPR station and asking to get on their podcast.
 That one gets a lot of people’s attention.

 Or find a local podcast, especially if you’re from a smaller area.
 People love talking about locals’ accomplishments.

 Timing when your book comes out

 What’s your favorite book blog?
 Know blogs that love to review books?
-Send an arc (advanced reader copy) of your book!
-Ask about getting interviewed in a post.
+Send them an arc (advanced reader copy) of your book!
+Ask about getting interviewed on a blog post.

-Book bloggers are connected to the reading community in so many ways.
-It never hurts to reach out to your favorites.
+Book bloggers connect with the reading community in so many ways.
+It never hurts to reach out.

 Pair up with a fellow writer for an event

 Any writers going on tour around the time you are?
-Especially if they’re a more established author, pair up with them!
+Even if they’re a more established author, pair up with them!

-Having a second person at the event—including book readings, signings, etc.—can help get more people to come.
+Having a second person there can help get more people to come.
 At the end of the night, more people will know about you.
 Also, you have someone to talk to in case you feel awkward about being in front of a crowd.
-There’s a buddy there to help you out.

 Put your book cover everywhere